Analyzing Search Results

 If any of the JetBrains Rider's navigation and search actions produces multiple results, these results can be displayed in the Find Results window, which provides a lot of ways to analyze the search results.

 Some actions, e.g. Find Usages automatically display the results in this window.
-For other actions, you can do it manually when a pop-up with the search results is displayed — click Show in Find Results , press Shift+Enter or + on the numeric keypad.
+For other actions, you can do it manually when a pop-up with the search results is displayed — click Open in Find Window , press Shift+Enter or + on the numeric keypad.

 Results of each new navigation or search action are displayed in a new tab of the Find window, so you can easily get back to previous searches.